MartonHorvath98/BeltingLab/README.md

 Last but not least, we parse summary statistics from results and log files generated by all other bioinformatics tools with **MultiQC (v.1.10.1)**.
 MultiQC recursively searches through any provided file paths and finds files that it recognises.
 It parses relevant information from these and generates a single stand-alone HTML report file.
 Furthermore, a multiqc_data folder will be generated as well with the reformatted compact data tables in there, one from each module in TSV format, as well as a verbose multiqc.log file and a multiqc_data.json.
 MultiQC's highly collaborative modules can work with the log files produced during the analysis:
 - **Cutadapt** – this module summarizes found and removed adapter sequences, primers, poly-A tails and other types of unwanted sequences,
 - **FastQC** – the quality control module generates similar plots, which are included in the default HTML report as well.
 An additional fastqc_data.txt is generated too that can be helpful for downstream analysis as it is relatively easy to parse,
+- **STAR** - module parses summary statistics from the *Log.final.out* log files,
+- **featureCounts** – module parses results generated by featureCounts, visualizes the reads mapped to genes, exons, promoter, gene bodies, genomic bins, chromosomal locations or other features.
+The filenames must end in *'.summary'* to be discovered,
 - **Hisat2** – module parses summary statistics if option `--new-summary` has been specified,
-- **featureCounts** – module parses results generated by featureCounts, visualizes the reads mapped to genes, exons, promoter, gene bodies, genomic bins, chromosomal locations or other features.
-The filenames must end in *'.summary'* to be discovered.
+- **Salmon** – module parses *meta_info.json, lib_format_counts.json* and *flenDist.txt* files, if found.

 Whilst MultiQC is typically used as a final reporting step in an analysis, it can also be used as an intermediate in your analysis, as these files essentially standardize the outputs from a lot of different tools and make them useful for downstream analysis.
 We will do that as well, going one step further with the TidyMultiqc package.
 The TidyMultiqc package provides the means to convert the multiqc_data.json file into a tidy data frame for downstream analysis in R.